SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/index.md

 ### GetPaymentInstrumentAsync

-Call [GetPaymentInstrumentAsync][getpaymentinstrumentasync] to initiate a purchase before amount is known.
+Call [GetPaymentInstrumentAsync][getpaymentinstrumentasync] to initiate a purchase before the amount is known.

 ### SetPaymentInstrument

-With [SetPaymentInstrument][setpaymentinstrument] it is possible to send a NON PCI regulated card number or similar to the terminal.
+With [SetPaymentInstrument][setpaymentinstrument], it is possible to send a NON PCI regulated card number or similar to the terminal.

 [create-method]: ./create
 [start-method]: ./start